swissmanu/mse-thesis/content/thesis.md

 1. To finalize the RP debugger prototype and release it to the community
 2. To publish another research paper documenting the feasibility of an IDE-integrated RP debugger

 To get started, I defined the roadmap for the extensions 1.0.0 release, which is available in [Appendix @sec:major-milestone].
-The following list presents its highlights:
+The following list presents three of its highlights:

 - Support the latest RxJS 7.x versions (only 6.6.7 was supported with the prototype)
 - Debugging of web applications bundled with Webpack (only the Node.js virtual machine was supported so far)